bnsngltn/navagis-test/README.md

 - Since we are going server less, the only way to hide my `Maps API key` is by using environment variables.
 But since these variables are still bundled during build time, there are still some exploits that can me made to abuse the api key.
 The solution for this one is to limit the `domain names` that can use the `API key`.
 Thankfully, `Google's console` already handles this.

-# Known Bugs

-There are some minor bugs discovered, but they don't really affect the core functionality:

-- The `InfoMarkers` when closed do not re appear unless the page is refreshed.